 Watch: How to test for HIV at home

 The Eastern Cape submitted its PIP before the December 2017 deadline.
-But after it was submitted, it made extensive revisions to the document, including changing targets for condom distribution, teenage pregnancy and alcohol abuse.
+Later, it made extensive revisions to the document, including changing targets for condom distribution, teenage pregnancy and alcohol abuse.

 The head of the Eastern Cape Provincial Aids Secretariat Vuyisa Dayile argues the province’s plan is being amended as needed during implementation.

-The province’s “working plan”, however, has already run into trouble, Dayile admits.
+The Eastern Cape's “working plan”, however, has already run into trouble, Dayile admits.
 He says a local NGO, for instance, tested primary school students for HIV without their parents’ consent.
 Reports by EWN in March alleged that the NGO revealed two students’ statuses in front of classmates.